mohamedaithocine/weather-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the program by :

+### 'npm install'

+THEN

 ### `npm start`